SealsJ/EmotionMap/README.md

 • <b>Content Creators & Film Directors:</b> Did the reveal strike just right?
 Production Studios now have the power to visualize what emotions are landing with the audience before ever releasing to the big screen. <br>

 ## <a id="features"></a>🎥 Features
-• <b>Video Upload & Playback:</b> Select any `.mp4` video and view it instantly in the browser with a custom EmotionMap themed Video Player that supports Dynamic Emotional Video Splicing based on Emotion Selection. <br>
+- <b>Video Upload & Playback:</b> Select any `.mp4` video and view it instantly in the browser with a custom EmotionMap themed Video Player that supports Dynamic Emotional Video Splicing based on Emotion Selection.
-• <b>Dynamic Emotion Timeline Overlay:</b> Emotion Video Overlay that tracks with the video to inform the user what Emotion the model predicted at that interval with Confidence percentage. <br>
+- <b>Dynamic Emotion Timeline Overlay:</b> Emotion Video Overlay that tracks with the video to inform the user what Emotion the model predicted at that interval with Confidence percentage.
-• <b>Emotion Filter Selector:</b> Filter video by specific emotion (Happy, Anger, Fear...).
+- <b>Emotion Filter Selector:</b> Filter video by specific emotion (Happy, Anger, Fear...).
 This dynamically adjusts the video so on rewatch you only experience the emotions you selected.
-This is connected to the Emotion Timeline Overlay which hides unselected Emotions. <br>
+This is connected to the Emotion Timeline Overlay which hides unselected Emotions.
-• <b>Video Metadata & Analytics:</b> EmotionMap delivers an emotional breakdown of uploaded videos which includes frequency charts, a highlight of top emotions, and data regarding emotional volatility. <br>
+- <b>Video Metadata & Analytics:</b> EmotionMap delivers an emotional breakdown of uploaded videos which includes frequency charts, a highlight of top emotions, and data regarding emotional volatility.
-• <b>Emotion Based Video Download & Sharing:</b> Based on the Emotions selected, you can download the video to get "EmotionMap_Highlights" of only the emotions you are interested in. <br>
+- <b>Emotion Based Video Download & Sharing:</b> Based on the Emotions selected, you can download the video to get "EmotionMap_Highlights" of only the emotions you are interested in.
-• <b>Ai Powered Emotion Detection:</b> EmotionMap uses multimodel Machine Learning models, combining facial expression recognition and voice tone analysis to detect emotions "Anger", "Disgust", "Fear", "Happy", "Sadness", "Surprise", and "Neutral". <br>
+- <b>Ai Powered Emotion Detection:</b> EmotionMap uses multimodel Machine Learning models, combining facial expression recognition and voice tone analysis to detect emotions "Anger", "Disgust", "Fear", "Happy", "Sadness", "Surprise", and "Neutral".

 ## <a id="tutorial"></a> 🧑‍💻 Tutorial
 1. Upload any video clip less than 500MBs.